yash-analytics/yash-analytics.github.io/blog-posts/_posts/Azure/2024-01-16-azure-network-compute.md

 </p>

 <h2 id="#azure-compute-overview">1.
 Azure Compute Overview</h2>

-<p>Imagine a startup, Bells and Whistles, an online store specializing in unique Christmas gifts.
-The holiday season is their peak sales period, with demand surging unexpectedly during festivals and weekends.
-How does Bells and Whistles ensure that their digital storefront remains accessible and efficient to capitalize on this seasonal demand?</p>

 <h3>Overview of Azure Compute Services</h3>
 <p>Azure offers a range of compute services, each designed to meet different needs in the cloud environment.
 Below is a table comparing key Azure compute services:</p>